 The Company had entered into an interest rate swap agreement to manage its exposure to movements in interest rates on its variable rate debt.
-The Company reflected all changes in the fair value of the swap agreement, with a notional amount of \$40.0 million, matured October 13, 2004.
+The Company reflected all changes in the fair value of the swap agreement in earnings in the period of change.
+The swap agreement, with a notional amount of \$40.0 million, matured October 13, 2004.
 The Company paid a fixed rate of 6.38% and received a variable rate tied to the three month LIBOR rate.
 The Company recorded, in the interest rate swap income line item of its consolidated statements of income, income of \$0.2 million for the thirty-nine weeks ended May 28, 2005 for the changes in the fair value of the \$40.0 million swap.
-There was no effect on income for the thirty-nine weeks ended May 27, 2006 or for the thirteen weeks ended May 27, 2006, and May 28, 2005, for the changes in the fair value of the \$40.0 million swap.
+There was no effect on income for the thirty-nine weeks ended May 27, 2006 or for the thirteen weeks ended May 27, 2006 and May 28, 2005, for the changes in the fair value of the \$40.0 million swap.
 As of May 27, 2006, there were no interest rate swap agreements outstanding.